 As we begin creating our own thematic units, rather than relying on those presented in our textbooks, we are faced with the challenge of selecting themes that are relevant to our students while at the same time preparing them for authentic situations in the target culture as well as high-stakes testing such as IB or AP.
 In creating this unit, my goal was to help my students learn the vocabulary they would need to express the symptoms of common illnesses as well as study health concerns that are relevant to them at this point of their lives (such as stress and lack of sleep).
 I also wanted to lay the foundation for other health-related topics that will be included in next year’s IB curriculum.
 Here’s a quick summary of this unit and a full agenda, to which the materials are linked, can be accessed here.
-(Edited 5/23: updated link)
+(New link added 5/25/18)

 Day 1: I started the unit with the topic of stress because I thought this would hook the students.
 I began by projecting an infographic showing symptoms, sources, and remedies for stress.
 (Note: As I selected sections of the infographic to project, I was intentional about which effects of stress I projected in order to avoid those that were less appropriate for class.)
 Discussing this infographic provided an opportunity to provide lots of input to the students and introduce them to the vocabulary they would be using throughout the unit.
 After this input phase, I projected images from an infographic and had the students discuss what they saw in each picture, as well as what stress reduction strategy was being depicted.
 (The students discussed with a partner, and then I randomly chose students to share their ideas with the class.)
 I then projected the original infographic so that the students could compare their ideas to those of the original author.